-During my five decades on this enchanting island, I've amassed a photograph library of rare black-and-white and colour images which depict the island's characters, landscapes, countryside, seascapes, and sunsets.
+During my continuous five decades on this enchanting island of Ibiza, I've amassed a photograph library of rare black-and-white and colour images which depict the island's characters, landscapes, countryside, seascapes, and sunsets.
 There is also a unique section which focuses on the traditional way of life of the gentle Ibiicanco folk of the land - wearing age-old traditional dress, tilling their precious land, and tendering their livestock, images which cannot be captured again because that golden era and ancestral way of life have now disappeared for good.

 In late October 1982 I began a daily routine during which mornings were devoted to office business duties and afternoons to exploring the ever-enigmatic Ibizan countryside.
 I was accompanied in this latter operation by two trusty Nikon cameras along with an assortment of top-quality Nikon lenses packed into my study Billingham canvas bag which sat next to me on the passenger seat of my Ford.
 My titanium Nikon F was loaded with Ilford Professional 100asa black-and-white negative film, and the Nikon F3 contained Kodachrome 25asa or 64asa or else Fujichrome Velvia 50asa colour deiapositive slide film.